syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-Run the application to render the following output.
+Executing the above code renders the following output.

 ![Xamarin Forms Chat Time break view](Styles_images/TimeBreakView.png)

 ## Suggestion styling

-You can applies the styling for the suggestion elements by setting the various suggestion key and values in resource dictionary.
+You can style the elements of the suggestion view by setting values to the in-built keys of the suggestion view in resource dictionary.

 <table>
 <tr>